-Kristen Gerau (firstname.lastname@example.org) is a sophomore from St. Louis, MO – she is studying Environmental Geoscience.
+Kristen Gerau (firstname.lastname@example.org) is a junior from St. Louis, MO – she is studying Environmental Geoscience.
 Kristen is in charge of planning Earth Day, on April 17.
 After this event, she will transition into planning sustainability month, October 2019.

 Community Garden Assistant

-Kaylee Glasgow (email@example.com) is a sophomore from Middlebury, IN - she is studying Art.
+Kaylee Glasgow (email@example.com) is a junior from Middlebury, IN - she is studying Art.
 Both of our Community Garden Assistants work with our gardeners to make sure they have everything they need.
 Additionally, they maintain the communal garden beds, benchmark produce donations, and generally ensure the garden operates smoothly.

 Even with our amazing staff, The Office of Sustainability is driven by student and community volunteers.
 The ISU Community Garden would be a weed infested jungle with countless volunteer hours from both our gardeners and community members.
 Through The Office of Sustainability, students have excellence opportunities for experiential learning.
 We are always working on a variety of projects, and will never have enough help or input.
 If you are a student, who has a passion for sustainability or just needs volunteer hours, we have something for you!
 Volunteering with the office will be a rewarding experience as you will be empowered to lead your own project.
 Through experiential learning we are able to provide students a unique education with real world applications, it also helps the office accompliush our goals.If you would like to volunteer, in any capacity, please contact us ISU-Sustainability@indstate.edu.